VieVaWaldi/PoliticalDespairTwitter/README.md

 - [ ] Tweet Length comparison per user

-- [ ] Most used words sorted by party -> Word cloud visualization
+- [x] Word count per user -> Word cloud visualization
+- [ ] Word count per party
 - [ ] This in a time frame (since ukraine war, ...)

-- [ ] Most used annotations sorted by party -> Word cloud visualization
+- [ ] Most used annotations sorted by party
 - [ ] This in a time frame (...)

-- [ ] Most used hashtags sorted by party -> Word cloud visualization
+- [ ] Most used hashtags sorted by party
 - [ ] This in a time frame (...)